FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 Length.
 In other encodings, the length is implicit in the presentation protocol.
 For data fields, the associated Length field is referenced by the `lengthId` attribute, a reference to its `id` attribute.

-A data field and its corresponding Length field
+**Example:** A data field and its corresponding Length field.

 ```xml
 <field added="FIX.2.7" id="95" name="RawDataLength" type="Length"/>